ucla-oarc-web/WebBlocks/doc/modules/base/Block.md

 * `.float-left` applies a left float to a block
 * `.float-right` applies a right float to a block
 * `.float-clear` applies a clear on both right and left floats, meaning that this block will appear below floated elements above it in the DOM
 * `.float-container` is a utility to wrap floated elements so that elements positioned later in the DOM will be flowed below all of the contained elements.
-* `.clearfix` is an advanced version of `.float-container` that ensures containment even in scenarios where `overflow:auto` is ineffective
+* `.clearfix` is an advanced version of `.float-container` that ensures containment in scenarios where `overflow:auto` is ineffective

 The `.float-container` class is preferred for most float containment scenarios.
 However, there are a couple conditions where `.clearfix` is required: